Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 # Large Pages

+> [!CAUTION]
+> On Windows 10 and above, it seems that large pages don't actually need administrator privileges when it was previously though that it did.
+Source showing this: https://sourceforge.net/p/sevenzip/discussion/45797/thread/d3ee3821b0/.
+I tested it myself and Java seems to runs just fine.
+Be careful though and don't just keep Minecraft running as administrator as this is a security risk.
+You should skip this section if you aren't comfortable with any of this.

 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 [Here's a good guide](https://kstefanj.github.io/2021/05/19/large-pages-and-java.html)

-> [!CAUTION]
-> On Windows 10 and above, it seems like Large Pages don't actually need administrator privileges after running the program as administrator once (Source: https://sourceforge.net/p/sevenzip/discussion/45797/thread/d3ee3821b0/).
-I tested this myself and it seems to work fine.
-Be careful though and don't just keep Minecraft running as administrator as this is a security risk.
-You should skip this section if you aren't comfortable with that.

 > [!NOTE]
 > 1. Windows Home doesn't have `gpedit.msc` and thus, can't follow the guide above, intead use [this guide](https://awesomeprojectsxyz.blogspot.com/2017/11/windows-10-home-how-to-enable-lock.html?m=1), also since microsoft took down the tool in mention, you have to download it from [here](https://gist.github.com/eyecatchup/0107bab3d92473cb8a3d3547848fc442).